catalyzeio/engineering-blog/source/2015-09-01-HIPAAGRAM_reworked.markdown

 messages: create
 ```

 The `create` permission is obvious.
 We need all users to be able to create data in every class.
 What may not be clear is only granting `retrieve` permissions on the contacts class.
-By default, in Catalyze you can onnly retrieve data that you own or data that you have authored unless granted the `retrieve` permission.
+By default, in Catalyze users can only retrieve data that they own or data that they have authored unless granted the `retrieve` permission.
 This is why the contacts class is globally readable by any user.
-Even if someone else created the data for themselves, you can still access it.
+Even if someone else created the data for themselves, any user can still access it.
 This means `conversations` and `messages` only allow you to retrieve data you own or have authored.
 This is the **core security concept** behind HIPAAGRAM.
-Only you can see your conversations and only you can see your messages.
+Users can only see their conversations and their messages.
 It's up to HIPAAGRAM to display these in a coherent manner.

 When you choose a conversation to view, two things happen.
-First, a query is run against the `messages` class filtering by the conversationId for messages that you own.
-Second, a similar query is run except for messages that you have authored.
-HIPAAGRAM then combines, sorts, and displays these two result sets and you have a full conversation!
+First, a query is run against the `messages` class filtering by the conversationId for messages that the user owns.
+Second, a similar query is run except for messages that the user has authored.
+HIPAAGRAM then combines, sorts, and displays these two result sets and provides have a full conversation!

-One of the tricks when you send a message is that you don't create the message for yourself.
+One of the tricks when you send a message is that users create the message for yourself.
 Creating a message is done by creating an instance of the `messages` class on behalf of the recipient of your message.
 This way you are the author and the recipient is the owner and you can both read the message.
 All of these concepts strongly backed by Catalyze ACLs make up the fully HIPAA compliant and secure messaging platform HIPAAGRAM.

 ## Push notifications